ashklein6/izi-access/README.md

         1. The build may take several minutes
 1. Set up configuration variables on Heroku
     1. On the settings tab click "Reveal Config Vars"
-    1. In an empty KEY box, add `EMAIL_ADDRESS`.
+    1. In an empty KEY box, add EMAIL_ADDRESS.
 In the corresponding VALUE box, enter the email address from which users will receive their password reset link.
+        1. NOTE: You will want this address to be an address used solely for this purpose.
+Most email services will require a lower security setting for this email address to allow access to it.
+This email address should NOT hold any confidential information or be connected to the GitHub or Heroku account for the code/site.
-    1. In an empty KEY box, add `EMAIL_ADDRESS`.
-In the corresponding VALUE box, enter the email address from which users will receive their password reset link.
+    1. In an empty KEY box, add EMAIL_PASSWORD.
+In the corresponding VALUE box, enter the email password of the address from which users will receive their password reset link.
 (Click the "Add" button to add another row if necessary)
-    1. In an empty KEY box, add `SERVER_SESSION_SECRET`.
+    1. In an empty KEY box, add SERVER_SESSION_SECRET.
 In the corresponding VALUE box, enter a random string that will be used for encryption and security.
+This string should preferably have 20+ random characters. https://passwordsgenerator.net/ is a great place for a random password.
 (Click the "Add" button to add another row if necessary)
+1. Update email information in source code to complete set up for Password Reset via email.
+    1. Open server/routes/forgotPassword.js.
+    1. Navigate to the `const transporter` and `const mailOptions` sections.
+They are commented to help direct you to them.
+    1. In the `const transporter` section, the “service” value is currently set to “gmail”.
+This should be set to whatever mail service is used by the email that you would like to send the forgot password links.
+    1. In the `const mailOptions` section, the value for “from” should be set to the full email address.
+The “subject” and “text” values can also be changed as desired.
+The `marnita-connect.herokuapp.com` will need to be set to the appropriate URL, but the `/#/reset/${token}\n\n`  should remain unchanged.
 1. Create a Heroku Postgres database
     1. Click "Configure Add-ons" on the overview tab
     1. Search for Heroku Postgres